VEX

 A Spectrum, Not a Single Thing

 The desire you are experiencing sits somewhere on a continuum, and knowing where changes how the conversation goes.
 At one end: classical cuckolding, where humiliation and erotic inadequacy are the engine.
 The husband watches and the watching is charged by a specific kind of psychological tension.
 At the other end: the stag-vixen dynamic, where the husband watches from a position of pride and the arousal comes from compersion rather than shame.
 Between those poles: cuckolding without humiliation, hotwifing with the husband present, hotwifing with the husband absent.
 These are not the same experience wearing different costumes.
 They are structurally different arrangements with different emotional architectures.
+If you're not sure where on that continuum you land, the guide to the lifestyle labels maps every dynamic against the others.

 Before you talk to your partner, get specific with yourself.
 What charges you about this?
 Is it the visual of her with someone else?
 The knowledge that she is desired?
 The vulnerability of watching?
 The power dynamic of her choosing another man while you are present?
 The psychology underneath cuckolding arousal is more varied than the internet makes it look, and your answer determines which conversation you are actually having.
 A man who wants to watch his wife with another man from a place of pride is having a fundamentally different conversation than a man who wants to experience erotic humiliation.
 Both are valid.
 Neither is served by vagueness.